JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Good_and_Evil.md

 Goodness is known in its relation to both the possibility and actuality of evil.
 Profoundly we learn that evil is a transgression of divine law.
 We live in a lawful universe, with both physical and spiritual laws prevailing.
 Evil often stems from attitudes of pride, arrogance, impatience, meanness, and insincerity, and goodness arises from attitudes of humility, curiosity, patience, kindness, and sincerity.
 Evil moves the individual away from all things Divine; goodness draws us closer to the Divine.

 In the spiritual realm, humanity has free will.
-We can actually “*make a gift to God— dedication of the free will to the doing of the will of God*.” [[UB 112:0.10](/en/The_Urantia_Book/112#p0_10)] Life has many choices.
+We can actually “*make a gift to God— dedication of the free will to the doing of the will of God*.” <a id="a81_149"></a>[[UB 112:0.10](/en/The_Urantia_Book/112#p0_10)] Life has many choices.
 We each choose the values by which we live.
 Those choices are predicated upon our basic assumptions about existence, as well as upon our basic attitudes toward life.

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/The_Mighty_Messenger/2022_Special/024.jpg">